 Five Boroughs Music Festival’s mission is to enrich communities and cultivate new audiences by bringing world-class, affordable chamber music to all corners of New York City.
 We collaborate with local cultural institutions to present up-and-coming artists alongside the genre’s most distinguished performers.
 We challenge the standard definition of ‘chamber music’ by presenting a broad range of musical styles, from early music to contemporary works, world music and other non-classical forms.

-Since 2007, 5BMF has presented over 50 traditional and contemporary chamber music programs in more than ten complete cycles around NYC.
+Since 2007, 5BMF has presented over 70 traditional and contemporary chamber music programs in more than twelve complete cycles around NYC.
 Described as “imaginative” by The New York Times, “enterprising” by The New Yorker, and “vital” by WQXR’s Operavore blog, 5BMF’s commitment to musical outreach and engaging programming has distinguished us as a standout presence in the NYC arts community from our earliest days.

-5BMF’s artist roster of nearly 250 individual performers and ensembles is comprised of talented emerging artists and distinguished musicians alike, representing an incredibly diverse range of musical genres and styles.
-Our venues are just as eclectic, and have included performing arts spaces, cultural centers, and historic NYC landmarks such as Federal Hall, the University Church at Fordham University, Flushing Town Hall, King Manor Museum, Brooklyn Conservatory of Music and the Snug Harbor Cultural Center, to name merely a few.
+5BMF’s artist roster of over 300 individual performers and ensembles is comprised of talented emerging artists and distinguished musicians alike, representing an incredibly diverse range of musical genres and styles.
+Our venues are just as eclectic, and have included performing arts spaces, cultural centers, and historic NYC landmarks such as Federal Hall, Pregones Theater, Flushing Town Hall, King Manor Museum, Brooklyn Conservatory of Music, the Alice Austen House, and the Staten Island Museum, to name merely a few.